YaBoyBlue/oneceayear/README.md

 # Once a Year

-Simple website that allows for users to login via Discord, and upload an image that is stored within an S3 Bucket.
+Node.js website that allows for users to login via Discord OAuth2 API, and upload an image that is subsequently stored within an S3 Bucket.

 ## Programming Languages